fallahi-sichani-lab/4i-Protocols-Scripts/Tissue-4i-Image-Processing-Workflow/README.md

 ```bash
 mkdir -p registration
 ```
-ASHLAR input for Operetta images required one Index.idx.xml files for each round..
+ASHLAR input for Operetta images required one Index.idx.xml files for each round.
 To correct illumination artifacts using the BaSiC-generated flat field and dark field profiles, the ffp.tif and dfp.tif files are inputted under the -ffp and -dfp flags in the same order as the Index files.
-We generate arrays containing the necessary inputs by find the files within our current project directory and sorting them
+We generate arrays containing the necessary inputs by finding the files within our current project directory and sorting them
 ```bash
 index_files_array=$(find . -name "Index.idx.xml" | sort -n)
 ffp_files_array=$(find . -name "*ffp.tif" | sort -n)